 Figure 4:

 The effects of temporal priority and drought stress on the probability of transiton to State 1 from States 2, 3, and 4.
 Transition probability presented as a function of SPEI and whether native species included/absent from the seeded species mixture (+/- Priority).
-Solid lines indicate signficant (p < 0.05) covariate effects of both SPEI and priority; dashed lines correspond to non-signficant effects.
+Solid lines indicate significant (p < 0.05) covariate effects of both SPEI and priority; dashed lines correspond to non-significant effects.

 Appendices